IslamMohamedMosaad/IslamMohamedMosaad.github.io/_posts/2020-05-28-Mixed-Precision-Training.md

 * Gradient values with magnitudes below 2 ^ -27 were not relevant to training network, whereas it was important to preserve values in the [2 ^ -27, 2 ^ -24] range.
 * Most of the half precision range is not used by gradients, which tend to be small values with magnitudes below 1.
 Thus, we can multiply them by a scale factor S to keep relevant gradient values from becoming zeros.
 * This constant scaling factor is chosen empirically or, if gradient statistics are available, directly by choosing a factor so that its product with the maximum absolute gradient value is below 65,504 (the maximum value representable in FP16).
-* Of course we don’t want those scaled gradients to be in the weight update, so after converting them into FP32,  we can divide them by this scale factor (once they have no risks of becoming 0).
+* Of course, we don’t want those scaled gradients to be in the weight update, so after converting them into FP32,  we can divide them by this scale factor (once they have no risks of becoming 0).

 ### **Accumulating half precision products into single precision**